 Programs and events are held year-round locally and beyond.

 Guided tours are $10 per person, $8 for members and seniors age 65 and older, and free for children age 12 and under and members at the Friend level or higher, and includes access to all exhibitions.
 Stand alone entry to exhibitions is by donation.
 Children age 12 and under are free.
 Advance reservations are recommended for groups of 10 or more.
 All admission donations support the projects and programs of the Museum.

 Shaker Museum | Mount Lebanon is a proud member of Blue Star Museums, and offers free admission to the nation’s active-duty military personnel and their families, including National Guard and Reserve, from Memorial Day through Labor Day.

 Shaker Museum | Mount Lebanon is a member of the Empire State Museums Reciprocal Program, the North American Reciprocal Museum Association, and the Reciprocal Organization of Associated Museums, and honors all reciprocal admission benefits.
 For more information on these programs, visit our membership page.

 Special offer!
 When you join a guided tour at the North Family, you can take the cost of admission off of the price of becoming a member when you trade your ticket back in to us!

-Please note that these are largely outdoors 1 - 1.5 hour walking tours on sometimes uneven ground and varying inclines; appropriate footwear is recommended.
+Please note that these are largely outdoors, 1 - 1.5 hour walking tours on sometimes uneven ground and varying inclines; appropriate footwear is recommended.
 All tours depart from the Visitor Center.
 Not all historic buildings are fully handicap accessible.
 If you have special needs while visiting the site, please notify us in advance and we will make every effort to accommodate you.